Minhao-Zhang/GlossaryAssistedTranslator/README.md

 A tool box that can be used to translate anything with glossary.
 - optimized for subtitle translation
 - choose between local hosted model or APIs
-- low-resource translation with RAG-powered glossary generation
+- low resource translation with glossary assistance
 - (potentially) automatic subtitle merging and breaking

 All you need to bring is a glossary file.